lindonroberts/trust-region/README.rst

 **Interface**

-The package :code:`trustregion` provides one routine, :code:`solve`, with interface:
+The Python package :code:`trustregion` provides one routine, :code:`solve`, with interface:

  .. code-block:: python